 Biscuits and most baked goods are on the Avoid list for a heart healthy diet because they are notoriously high in sodium but, finally, I played around and came up with a low sodium country biscuit recipe that actually tastes like a good flaky homemade biscuit and allows us to indulge in our favorite weekend breakfast, occasionally.

 For my husband, one of the biggest adjustments he had to make in order to follow his cardiologist’s orders for a strict low sodium diet was giving up sausage and charcuterie.
 Tragically, that meant banishing his beloved biscuits and sausage gravy as an occasional weekend breakfast treat.
-Sadly, this meant that all of us were deprived unless we snuck out and ate Sunday brekkie without him, but then again, no one makes sausage gravy like I do, so College Girl and I never did, plus that’s just plain mean!
+Sadly, this meant that all of us were deprived unless College Girl and I snuck out and ate Sunday brekkie without him, but that would be mean!

 No better place to be when the temperature and humidity rises in the South than on the lake!